o3de/o3de.org/content/docs/learning-guide/tutorials/assets/mesh-assets.md

 toc: true
 ---

 This tutorial demonstrates how to customize mesh asset processing for **Open 3D Engine**.
 You can use any mesh for this tutorial.
-The primary 3D scene format supported by O3DE is `.fbx`, so it's recommended to use a simple mesh asset saved to an `.fbx` for this tutorial.
-If you don't have your own asset for this tutorial, you can use one of the assets provided with O3DE.
+The primary 3D scene format supported by O3DE is `.fbx`, so it's recommended to use a simple mesh asset saved to a `.fbx` file for this tutorial.
+If you don't have your own source asset for this tutorial, you can use one of the assets provided with O3DE.

 ## Preparation

 O3DE's **Asset Processor** is an application and a service that runs in the background while you use O3DE.
 Asset Processor automatically detects source assets that are placed in scan directories and schedules process jobs for the found source assets.
 The product assets that are generated are runtime optimized for O3DE.
 To learn more about Asset Processor and O3DE's **Asset Pipeline**, refer to the [Assets](/docs/user-guide/assets/) topic in the User Guide.

 Your entire project directory structure is a scan directory.
 You can place your asset in any subdirectory of your project so that Asset Processor can detect the asset and process it.
-Place your `.fbx` source asset somewhere in you project, such as the `Assets` subdirectory, of and let's begin.
+Place your `.fbx` source asset somewhere in your project, such as the `Assets` subdirectory, of and let's begin.

 ## Processing a mesh asset

 When you placed your `.fbx` source asset in your project, Asset processor detected the asset and processed it with a default set of rules for `.fbx` source assets.
-To customize the rules used to process a mesh asset, follow the steps below:
+To customize the rules that process a mesh asset, follow the steps below:

 1. In **O3DE Editor** locate your asset in **Asset Browser**.
 If you don't have an asset of your own, you can type `fbx` into the search field at the top of asset browser and use one of the provided `.fbx` files such as `sphere.fbx`.